CodeOfArdonia/SongsOfWar/README.md

 ### Upgrading Stone

 Song Stone forging system allow you to upgrade your weapon and will receive colorful glint.
 (Require `Reforge Stone` Mod)

 <div align=center><img src="https://raw.githubusercontent.com/CodeOfArdonia/SongsOfWar/refs/heads/master/img/3.webp" style="width:400px;text-align:center;" alt=""></img></div>

 ### Various Entities

 Add almost all characters in animation.
 Also, every ardoni have their own class and markers.
+You can also wear skulls and graves to change to their skins.

 <div align=center><img src="https://raw.githubusercontent.com/CodeOfArdonia/SongsOfWar/refs/heads/master/img/4.webp" style="width:400px;text-align:center;" alt=""></img></div>

+**Known issue: A bit conflict with some EMF resource packs such as `Detailed Animations`.**

 ### Song Power System